-^{ 90} percent of the samples collected were at or below the level reported for our water.
+\\ 90 percent of the samples collected were at or below the level reported for our water.

-^{} Unregulated contaminants are those for which EPA has not established drinking water standards.
-Monitoring helps EPA to determine where certain contaminants occur and whether it needs to regulate those contaminants.
+Additional Monitoring - Unregulated contaminants are those for which the U.S. EPA has not established drinking water standards.
+Monitoring helps the U.S. EPA determine where certain contaminants occur and whether regulation of those contaminants is needed.
+Special Monitoring and Unregulated Contaminant